SolaraRose-90.jpg

 — Sri Aurobindo, Philosopher, Scholar and Poet

-QUANTUM ENTANGLEMENT EXPERIMENT AND HOLOGRAPHIC REALITY
+QUANTUM ENTANGLEMENT AND HOLOGRAPHIC REALITY

 Scientists took a photonic particle of light {the particles we, matter and the unified field are made of}, they cut it in half and put the individuals particle in a machine to separate them by 14 miles.
 Once they were separate, they found that when they did something to one particle, the other particle, 14 miles away, acted like it was having the same experience.
 Even though the particles weren't physically together, their energy was connected because the particles are entangled in a field that’s holographic.
 In a hologram, what happens in one place, happens everywhere simultaneously and every ‘independent’ particle contains the information for the entire pattern {or unified field}.
 Sometimes the second particle had the experience before anything happened to the first particle because all of the information is contained in both particles and they're connected by the field.